ajalan09/Progressify/README.md

 ## WeightTrack
 WeightTrack is an iOS app that enables the user track his fitness progress not only through his weight, but also through his transformation pictures.
-I was motivated to develop this app because I personally went through a huge weight loss transformation where I lost over 50 pounds, and during my journey, I was dissapointed with the currently-available weight management apps, as none of them had a feature of comparing transformation pictures.
+I was motivated to develop this app because I personally went through a huge weight loss transformation where I lost over 50 pounds, and during my journey, I was disappointed with the currently-available weight management apps, as none of them had a feature of comparing transformation pictures.

 ## Design of the App

 Using the Sketch software, I was able to design a mock up of the mobile app.
-After going through 10+ iterations (one of them shown below as Fig 1) and recieving user feedback, I was able to come up with a final design (Fig 2).
+After going through 10+ iterations (one of them shown below as Fig 1) and receiving user feedback, I was able to come up with a final design (Fig 2).

 Fig 1: Initial Mock Up         |  Fig 2: Final Design :-------------------------:|:-------------------------: